redbadger/awesome-badger/timlee/safe-from-the-wolves/README.md

 This article covers only a partial cross-section of the wide and varied world of security tooling, but hopefully shows that there are many effective, light-weight options for identifying vulnerabilities as part of our existing development workflows that should help more than they hinder.

-Of course, many security bugs will dip and dodge past the full aresenal of automated testing, meaning that we must always be studious in our security education, attentive in our code reviews and vigilent in production.
+Of course, many security bugs will dip and dodge past the full arsenal of automated testing, meaning that we must always be studious in our security education, attentive in our code reviews and vigilent in production.
 However, by accepting and embracing security to bring the Sec into DevOps, we give ourselves, and our users, the best chance of protection from the wolves - that has to be worth the effort, right?